MatthijsKamstra/haxejs/GLOSSARY.md

 # IDE
 An **integrated development environment** (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools and a debugger.
 Most modern IDEs have intelligent code completion.

+# API

+API (application program interface) is a set of routines, protocols, and tools for building software applications.
+The API specifies how software components should interact and APIs are used when programming graphical user interface (GUI) components.
+A good API makes it easier to develop a program by providing all the building blocks.
+A programmer then puts the blocks together.